-Certificates issued under this IGC CP contain a registered certificate policy object identifier (OID), which may be used by a Relying Party to decide whether a certificate is trusted for a particular purpose.
-The OID corresponds to a specific level of assurance established by this Certificate Policy (CP) which shall be available to Relying Parties.
-Each certificate issued by IdenTrust under the IGC CP will assert the appropriate level of assurance in the certificate Policies extension.
+Certificates issued under this IGC-CP contain a registered Certificate policy object identifier (OID), which may be used by a Relying Party to decide whether a Certificate is trusted for a particular purpose.
+The OID corresponds to a specific level of assurance established by this Certificate Policy (CP) which must be available to Relying Parties.
+Each Certificate issued by IdenTrust under the IGC-CP will assert the appropriate level of assurance in the Certificate Policies extension.

-1.1.2 Relationship between the IGC CP & the IGC CPS
+1.1.2 Relationship between the IGC CP and the IGC CPS

-The IGC-CP states what assurance can be placed in a certificate issued by the IdenTrust CA under the IGC policy.
+The IGC-CP states what assurance can be placed in a Certificate issued by the IdenTrust CA under the IGC policy.
 The IGC Certification Practices Statement (CPS) states how the IdenTrust establishes that assurance.
-The IdenTrust Global Common Certificate Policy (IGC-CP) provides policies for issuing certificates under the IGC policy and the IGC-CPS defines the practices that IdenTrust has deployed to ensure compliance with all associated CP documents.
+The IdenTrust Global Common Certificate Policy (IGC-CP) provides policies for issuing Certificates under the IGC policy and the IGC-CPS defines the practices that IdenTrust has deployed to ensure compliance with all associated CP documents.